mcneel/developer.rhino3d.com/_guide_topics/yak/the-anatomy-of-a-package.md

 * `rh6_9-any` - Rhino 6 (both platforms) >= 6.9
 * `any-any` - anything goes! (existing behaviour)

-When installing packages, the server will check the version of Rhino[^1] and determine whether a compatible distribution exists for the requested version.
+When installing packages, the package manager checks whether a compatible distribution exists for the requested version.
+Only package versions that have at least one compatible distribution will show up when the `_PackageManager` command is run in Rhino 7+.

 The updated server works seamlessly with existing packages and old versions of Rhino.
 Pre-existing versions on the server (without distributions) will be treated as `any-any` when installing.
 New package versions that do not include a distribution tag, e.g. those created by previous versions of the CLI, will also be treated as `any-any` when publishing.